 One area of Carlisle's historic downtown that's noticeably on display is the arts and culture.
 We can't think of a better example than the Carlisle Theatre.
 Once known as the Comerford, this landmark opened in 1939 and grew to include musical acts, live theatrical productions, and award-winning films.
 The theatre also recently upgraded to digital capabilities.

-There are also some very creative and passionate art displays throughout downtown Carlisle and you won't want to leave without taking some of them home.
-The American Artisan Gallery on Hanover Street offers beautifully crafted art items, including ceramics, glass, jewelry, and fine art.
-It's no wonder they were named 2014's Best In The Valley for Best Shopping.
-Since opening in 1976, The Garden Gallery has showcased fine art and crafts, and is famous for their custom framing and restoration.
-Unique glasswork art is the specialty at LeTort Glass, where you can leave with some art or even take classes on how to make your own.
+There are also some very creative and passionate art displays throughout downtown Carlisle, and you won't want to leave without taking some of them home.
+Goldcrafter's Corner on Hanover Street offers an ever-changing selection of distinctive, beautifully-designed creations.
+Since its opening in 1976, The Garden Gallery has showcased fine art and crafts and is famous for its custom framing and restoration.

-Those wanting to take home a masterpiece painting should visit Nancy Stamm's Galleria, where her distinct style has made its footprint around the world.
-Creativity is endless at the Trout Gallery at Dickinson College with one-of-a-kind exhibits on display.
-End your arts journey at CALC - Carlisle Arts & Learning Center, which showcases the finest art pieces from the community and offers classes to explore your own creativity.
+Those wanting to take home a masterpiece painting should visit Nancy Stamm's Galleria, whose distinct style has made its footprint worldwide.
+Creativity is endless at the Trout Gallery at Dickinson College, with one-of-a-kind exhibits on display.
+End your art journey at Carlisle Arts & Learning Center, which showcases the finest art pieces from the community and offers classes to explore your own creativity.

 Carlisle features no shortage of historical landmarks to seek out or rediscover.
-Explore the history of the United States military and its roots to the Cumberland Valley.
+Explore the history of the United States military and its roots in the Cumberland Valley.
 The Molly Pitcher Grave & Statue honors Mary Ludwig Hays, better known as Molly Pitcher, for her bravery in assisting her husband at the Battle at Monmouth during the Revolutionary War.
-During the Civil War, Central Pennsylvania became a battleground for Union and Confederate forces.
-The Confederates invaded Carlisle in June 1863 and the Old Courthouse still has the wounds to show for it.
+Central Pennsylvania became a battleground for Union and Confederate forces during the Civil War.
+The Confederates invaded Carlisle in June 1863, and the Old Courthouse still has the wounds to show for it.
 Both sides were treated for injuries at Dickinson College.
 Just outside of the downtown area, Carlisle's prestigious military history can also be seen at the Carlisle Barracks, which features more than 100 historic buildings, 22 of which are listed on the National Historic Register.
-The Cumberland County Historical Society, located in downtown Carlisle, is dedicated to preserve and reflect on the county's history.
+The Cumberland County Historical Society, located in downtown Carlisle, is dedicated to preserving and reflecting on the county's history.
 Highlights include a library, museum, education center, and museum shop.

-Wine tasters will enjoy Castlerigg Wine Shop and their offerings of several locally-created wines.
+Wine tasters will enjoy Castlerigg Wine Shop and its offerings of several locally-created wines.
 They also now serve various PA microbrews.
 Beer enthusiasts rejoice and celebrate with Market Cross Pub & Brewery and their selection of over 250 beers and ales, or Cafe Bruges for their Belgian ales and cuisine.
-All three locations are stops on the Cumberland Valley Beer Trail, so be sure to pick up your passport, collect stickers and win prizes.
+Molly Pitcher Brewing Co., Hook and Flask Still Works, The Vegetable Hunter, and Grand Illusion Hard Cider round out the list of places where you can find locally-crafted beverages.
+Many of these locations are Cumberland Valley Beer Trail stops, so be sure to download the free passport, check-in at participating locations, and earn prizes.